 - Can be folded: No, only 6 chrome collapsible legs

 Unfortunately, the rebounder doesn’t come with a stability bar and is one of the highest-priced spring rebounders on the market.
 It does come with two exercise DVDs to help you get started.
 It’s decidedly good, though, so it’s not a bad purchase as it is, but the MaXimus Pro provides a lot more value for a little less money.

 MaXimus PRO Rebounder

 The well-esteemed trampoline star makes a comeback.
 Maximus Pro is known as a manufacturer of reliable rebounders and this 40-inch model seems to follow suit.
-A rich accessory package complements the offer, as you’ll receive free handle rail, sand weights, storage bag and awesome DVD/online selection of workouts for all levels, from teenagers to seniors.
+A rich accessory package complements the offer, as you’ll receive free handle rail, sand weights, storage bag and an awesome DVD/online selection of workouts for all levels, from teenagers to seniors.
 The MaXimus Pro Rebounder represents a great upper mid-range package.

 The mat is double-stitched for safety and stability.
 The overall rebounding area diameter is 69 cm (40″), which is a lot considering the size of the springs and the overall diameter of 101 cm.

 A 135 kg weight maximum means the manufacturer is confident in the materials used and their strength.
 The rubber feet are non-marking and can be used without worry in gyms and living rooms.